Emerald Color Is The Most Important Factor

 Where do emeralds come from?

 The best and most valuable emeralds come from Colombia.
 Colombian emeralds were created millions of years ago during the formation of the Andes Mountains.
 The mineral-rich water seeping through the cracks between rock layers solidified into emerald-bearing veins.
 The most famous emerald deposit is the Muzo mine, just northwest of Bogota.
-Besides Colombia, emeralds are found in Brazil and Zambia, while Afghanistan, Ethiopia, Madagascar, Australia, Pakistan, and Russia have lesser deposits.
+Besides Colombia, emeralds are found in Brazil and Zambia, while Afghanistan, Ethiopia, Madagascar, Australia, Pakistan, and Russia have less important deposits.
 There are several major emerald deposits In Brazil: Minas Gerais, Bahia, and Goias.

 Colombian emeralds are mined in the area known as the Emerald Belt of the Cordillera Oriental in the Gobernación de Boyacá and Cundinamarca district.
-The three main emerald mines in Colombia since the 1500s are MuzoCoscuez, and Chivor.
+Since the 1500s, the three main emerald mines in Colombia have been Muzo, Coscuez, and Chivor.
 The most famous is the Muzo mine, which produces the world’s most prized emeralds.
-The other two mines are Chivor, which produces lighter, slightly more blueish material, and the Coscuez, with warmer shade stones.
+The other two mines are Chivor, which produces lighter, slightly more blueish material, and Coscuez, which has warmer shade stones.

-Muzo mine colombia emerald illustrationMuzo emeralds
+Muzo emeralds

 This color is typically a vivid green.
 A butterfly (mariposa in Spanish) lives only in the Muzo area and has the same color.
 Muzo crystals do not form clusters or aggregates.
 They tend to be shorter than those from Chivor.